MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 ---
 title: Create a workgroup cluster in Windows Server
-description: Learn how-to create Failover Cluster without Active Directory using the Failover Cluster Manager or PowerShell.
+description: Learn how-to create Failover Clusters without Active Directory using the Failover Cluster Manager or PowerShell.
 manager: femila
 ms.topic: how-to
 ms.author: wscontent
 author: meaghanlewis
-ms.date: 04/09/2024
+ms.date: 04/26/2024
 ---
 # Create a workgroup cluster

->Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+>Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016

 In this article, learn about and create a workgroup cluster.
 First, understand what workgroup clusters are and how they differ from traditional failover clusters.
 Then, create a workgroup cluster either using the Failover Cluster Manager or Windows PowerShell.